 Grant Cardone, in Sell or Be Sold, explains an important observation throughout his career.
 He observed that the most important skills needed in life aren’t taught in school.
 He learned more from seminars, audio programs, books, and talking to other successful business people as compared to formal education.

-People who are good in sales are an important asset for any organization.
+People who are good at sales are an important asset for any organization.

-Why do we count the sales team as the important asset and not others?
+Why do we count the sales team as an important asset and not others?

 Because the sales team is the main pillar, without which any business can fail.
 Salespeople drive entire economies.
 No matter what your ambitions are, you need to effectively communicate with others.
 The better you can communicate, the more people will agree with you.